vxhernandez/behind_the_wheel/README.md

     - Develop interactive and informative visualizations in Tableau to present the analyzed data.

 12. **GitHub Project Portfolio**
-    - Add the completed project, including documentation, code, and visualizations, to your GitHub portfolio for showcase and sharing.
+    - Add the completed project, including documentation, code, and visualizations, to my GitHub portfolio for showcase and sharing.

-By following this roadmap, you can systematically progress through each stage of the project, ensuring thorough analysis and effective presentation of insights derived from the car dealership database.
+By following this roadmap, I can systematically progress through each stage of the project, ensuring thorough analysis and effective presentation of insights derived from the car dealership database.